FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 #### Add the edition form

-You can find a working example here: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/edit.yml
+You can find a working example [here](https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/edit.yml).

 If you try to click on a reference data to edit it, you'll see it doesn't work.
 It's because the edit link is not configured for the datagrid.
 Add the following configuration to declare the route and the edit button: